opensensorhub/osh-android/README.md

 To build using command line gradle, just run `./gradlew build` and you'll find the resulting APK in `sensorhub-android-app/build/outputs/apk`

+You can also install it on a USB connected device by running `./gradlew installDebug`.

 ### How to use the App